MirrorNetworking/MirrorDocs/manual/components/network-transform/snapshot-interpolation.md

 **Snapshot Interpolation** is quite difficult to get right.
 Not only do we operate on two timelines (local & remote), we also have to deal with adverse network conditions like latency spikes, packet loss and scramble.
 To make matters worse, servers & clients might also be under heavy load and update on significantly different frequencies at times.

 {% hint style="info" %}
-To put things into perspective: the Snapshot Interpolation algorithm took us **4 months** of work to get it work.
+To put things into perspective: the Snapshot Interpolation algorithm took us **4 months** of work to get it to work.
 More than half the time was spent on tests & simulations to guarantee stability.
 {% endhint %}

 Developing Snapshot Interpolation as a standalone algorithm allows us to **simulate** the different scenarios without even running latency simulation or Mirror: